 - On some major runway or apron work, the granular base structure incorporates asphalt millings.
 By using the asphalt millings, it reduces the amount of native material required to be crushed and hauled to site.

-- We use reclaimed storm water to compact construction bases look to reuse materials for construction whenever possible to reduce not only the need for new raw material but reduce the trucking and related emissions to haul new material to EIA.
+- We use reclaimed storm water to compact construction bases look to reuse materials for construction whenever possible to reduce not only the need for new raw material but reduce the trucking and related emissions to haul new material to YEG.

 - On electrical projects, the electrical cables and other materials are salvaged to be recycled, diverting construction waste from landfills.